tapyu/cpp-lessons/README.md

 ## Virtual

 Virtual functions allow overriding by derived classes.
-They enable polymorphism, where different classes can provide different implementations of the same function signature.
+They enable **polymorphism**, where different classes can provide different implementations of the same function signature.
 In the previous example, even though the `virtual` functions like `show()` and `display()` are intended to be overridden by derived classes, you can still define their behavior in `Base` and call these functions on Base objects.

 Suppose you add the following to `example.h`:
 ```cpp